 Serious instruction began before I could drive.
 My mom used to drive me to piano (Mary S. Sabin), marimba (Lucy Muir), and more drum lessons.
 She drove me for over two years to Bill Douglass (Art Tatum, Red Norvo, Earl “Fatha” Hines, etc.) out in Inglewood, CA. I wanted to learn jazz and groove from a black player.
 At the end of the lesson, we would jam with Bill playing vibes.
 This is about when I stared playing with a couple of rock bands (guys older than me) and with the “Esquires”, a 20-piece big band with guys WAY older, even retired.
 It was a blast.
 Really good players and being the drummer, I felt that I was in the driver’s seat.
 We played nice gigs like the Queen Mary, Rancho Bernardo, Beach Club, Castaways, Charthouse, etc. At first I wasn’t yet 16, so my mom was my first roadie, using our station wagon to get me around Southern CA. We used to joke about how nice it would have been if I had taken up harmonica instead of the drums.
 I was usually the first one to arrive and the last to leave, having to make so many trips to the car for all my equipment and get it all set up.

 I graduated from high school 2 years early and went on to study at Harbor College and Dick Grove Music Workshops in Hollywood.
-There I received instruction from Louis Bellson, John Guerin, Ed Shaughnessy, Roy Burns, etc. I often hung out and even jammed with Larry Carlton at his Room 335 studio before or after his gigs at places like The Baked Potato, Donte’s, etc. He introduced me to many famous musicians.
-I became a big Jeff Porcaro fan.
-I took private lessons from his dad, Joe who is one of the most prolific studio percussionists in Hollywood.
+There I received instruction from Louis Bellson, John Guerin, Ed Shaughnessy, Roy Burns, etc. I often hung out and even jammed with Larry Carlton at his Room 335 studio in the Hollywood Hills before or after his gigs at places like The Baked Potato, Donte’s, etc. He introduced me to many famous musicians.
+I became a big Jeff Porcaro fan and I took private lessons from his dad, Joe Porcaro, who is one of the most prolific studio percussionists in Hollywood.

 In May, 1978 I graduated from Sherwood Oaks Experimental College, a year long recording engineering course in Hollywood.
 This included 35 hours lecture and 90 hours of hands-on instruction.
 Instructors include Doc Siegal (Buffalo Springfield), Ben Jordan and John Sisti and allowed experience working in many recording studios including Capital Records Studio A, 20th Century Records, etc. Later I recorded with my band at Love and Comfort Studios (Eagles “The Long Run”).